What are warts

 It is advised against utilising tools like tweezers and nail clippers to manually remove warts at home.
 If you want it to go away on its own, you shouldn’t touch it.
 By using these devices, HPV can spread throughout the body and lead to the emergence of new warts.

-Who should not receive CryoPen TM treatment?
+Q: Who should not receive CryoPen treatment?

-Women who are pregnant or nursing, as well as individuals who have autoimmune diseases or cold sensitivity, should not undergo CryoPen TM treatment.
+Women who are pregnant or nursing, as well as individuals who have autoimmune diseases or cold sensitivity, should not undergo CryoPen treatment.
 Additionally, it is not recommended for people who have keloid scarring issues.